 Windows security policies are very effective in protecting the windows machines by providing restricted access to the users.
 If the Windows security policies are not properly configured, users can easily tamper the registry, control panel applets, and other critical system settings, which can lead to system crash.
 Hence suitably configuring Windows security policies in each windows machine in the network is very important.

 ManageEngine Desktop Central helps administrators to easily configure and deploy Windows security policies throughout the network using its Web user Interface.
 These security policies configuration can be applied to users or computers or mass installation can be done to OUs, Domains or Sites.

 Desktop Central supports configuring Windows security policies under various categories as explained below.
-Refer to Securing Windows Desktops to see the ways to enhance desktop security using Desktop Central.
+Refer to Securing Windows Desktops for ways in which you can enhance desktop security using Desktop Central.

-Active Desktop security policies include, Restrict users to change the wallpaper, Restrict adding of any desktop items, Restrict deleting any desktop items, etc.
+Desktop security policies include, restricting users from changing the wallpaper, adding any desktop items, and deleting any desktop items.

-Control Panel security policies include, Hide add/remove hardware applet, Hide add/remove programs applet, Hide games controller applet, etc.
+Control Panel security policies include, Hide add/remove hardware applet, Hide add/remove programs applet, Hide games controller applet.

-Desktop security policies include, Hide and disable all items on the desktop, Prevent adding, dragging, dropping and closing the taskbar tool, Hide Internet Explorer icon on desktop, etc.
+Desktop security policies include, Hide and disable all items on the desktop, Prevent adding, dragging, dropping and closing the taskbar tool, and Hide Internet Explorer icon on desktop.

 Explorer security policies include, Remove 'Map network drive' and

 'Disconnect network drive', Remove folder options menu item from the